 In more recent years, we’ve seen publisher WB Games pivot its efforts and set-up a subsidiary label, Portkey Games, to create gaming experiences related to J.K.
 Rowling’s expanded Wizarding World.
 The first title released in 2018, Harry Potter: Hogwarts Mystery, was developed and published by Jam City for android and iOS.
 While the game provided fans with a new way to interact with the fantasy novel series’ universe, it has been frequently criticized for its heavy micro-transaction implementation.

-With another mobile title currently in the works, a free-to-play location-based AR game developed by WB Games San Francisco and Pokémon Go creator Niantic called Harry Potter: Wizards Unite, many are concerned it will fall into the same trappings as its predecessor and forgo a truly enjoyable experience in order to squeeze as much money out of players as possible.
+With another mobile title currently in the works, a free-to-play location-based AR game developed by WB Games San Francisco and Pokémon Go creator Niantic called Harry Potter: Wizards Unite, many are worried it will fall into the same trap as its predecessor and forgo a truly enjoyable experience in order to squeeze as much money out of players as possible.

 Therefore, Harry Potter fans were pleasantly surprised when Redditor VapeThis Bro leaked footage for an alleged game being developed for consoles in 2018.
 While this footage has since been taken down, numerous YouTubers and sites have re-uploaded and analyzed its contents frame by frame, leading many to wonder whether or not it will be officially revealed at this year’s E3.

 So we’re here to cover everything you need to know about the upcoming game, including rumors and any leaked footage we could find.
 We’ll be updating this story in the future with new information, so make sure to check back.